dhemesmota/input-search/README.md

 A library of React components created using `create-react-app`.

 ## Installation
-Run the following command: `npm install @devconstructor/input-search`
+Run the following command: `npm install dh-input-search`